- Business Units

 - Radioactive waste management including site surveys, decontamination and disposal options

-Sites, which are permitted or authorised to accumulate and dispose of radioactive waste, must appoint a Radioactive Waste Advisor.
+Sites, which are permitted or authorised to accumulate and dispose of radioactive waste, must appoint a Radioactive Waste Adviser.
 Tracerco’s team of Radiation Protection Advisers are all certified RWA’s.

 This appointment is a requirement under European law.